jamesmontemagno/monkey-cache/README.md

 # monkey-cache
 Easily cache any data structure for a specific amount of time in any .NET application.

+MonkeyCache is comprised of one core package (MonkeyCache) and three providers which reference the core package as a dependency.
+At least one provider must be installed for MonkeyCache to work and each offer the same API (IBarrel).
+Depending on your existing application you may already have SQLite or LiteDB installed so these would be your natural choice.
+A light weight file based MonkeyCache is also provided.
+A full breakdown of performance can be found in the performance.xlsx.
+When dealing with small amount of records such as inserting under 50 records the performance difference between each provider is negligible and it is only when dealing with a large amount of records at a single time should you have to worry about the provider type.

 **Build Status**: ![](https://jamesmontemagno.visualstudio.com/_apis/public/build/definitions/00ee1525-d4f2-42b3-ab63-16f5d8b8aba0/4/badge)

 **NuGets**